bmcd243/spotify-terraform/README.md

 # Spotify Terraform

 Using this project as an opportunity to further explore the world of Cloud Engineering and DevOps.
 Thus, the aims of this project are to develop my knowledge in the following areas:
-- Deploy all components using IaC (Terraform) as opposed to using
+- Deploy all components using IaC (Terraform) as opposed to using a visual console
 - Package everything as Docker image
 - Use
 - Doing everything via Linux